tsunami416604/azure-docs.hu-hu/articles/sql-database/elastic-jobs-tsql.md

 SELECT * FROM jobs.job_executions WHERE step_id IS NULL
 ORDER BY start_time DESC

---View all execution statuses for job named ‘ResultsPoolsJob’ SELECT * FROM jobs.job_executions
+--View all execution statuses for job named 'ResultsPoolsJob' SELECT * FROM jobs.job_executions
 WHERE job_name = 'ResultsPoolsJob'
 ORDER BY start_time DESC